shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 ---
 layout: post
-title:  "Build document.getElementsByClassName From Scratch"
+title:  "Building JavaScript From Scratch"
 date:   2020-1-19
-description: tbd # Add post description (optional)
+description: 'Part 1: document.getElementsByClassName'
 img: getElementsByClassName.png
 tags: [programming, terminal, bash] # add tag
 ---
 ---

-I am currently diving into my first job search as a software engineer, and so I recently had a mock technical interview.
+I am currently diving into my first job search as a software engineer, and recently had a mock technical interview.
 The interview was done in Javascript, and consisted of two questions.
-The first was a fairly standard algorithm question, but the second was quite interesting.
-I was asked to build the `document.getElementByClassName` method from scratch, as if it didn't exist.
+The first was a fairly standard algorithm question, but the second was quite interesting: I was asked to build the `document.getElementByClassName` method from scratch, as if it didn't exist.
 I found it enlightening to build out a method that I had used so many times before, and improved my understanding of both DOM manipulation and Javascript as a whole.
-In this article I will walk you through the solution I came up with.
+In this article I will walk you through the solution I came up with.;

 ## Table of Contents